xxiled-plastic-cat/app-service-quickstart-docker-images/drupal-nginx-fpm/0.6/README.md

 3. Browse your site and wait almost 10 mins, you will see install page of Drupal.
 4. Complete Drupal install.

+### How to connect external data resources, e.g., Azure Database for MySQL & Azure Redis Cache

+Connecting other Azure services to your Web App is easy.
+The following services are commonly used with Drupal:

+  * Database for MySQL
+  * OMS Log Analytics
+  * Redis Cache

+To connect an external service:
+1. Create the resource in Azure
+1. Add credentials/keys in App Settings for your Web App for Containers instance.
+E.g.,
+  * MYSQL_DATABASE=my_db_database
+  * MYSQL_HOST=my_db_host
+  * MYSQL_USERNAME=my_db_user
+  * MYSQL_PASSWORD=my_db_password
+  * MYSQL_PORT=3306
+  * REDIS_HOST=my_redis_host
+  * REDIS_PORT=6379
+  * REDIS_PASSWORD=my_redis_password
+  * OMSWORKSPACE_ID=my_oms_workspace_id
+  * OMSWORKSPACE_PRIMARY_KEY=my_oms_workspace_primary_key
+1. Access the App Settings as environment variable in your settings.php file (or elsewhere as needed).
+For example, the MYSQL_DATABASE environment variable can be accessed from within PHP via the `getenv` command, such as `$mysql_db = getenv('APPSETTINGS_MYSQL_DATABASE');`.

+#### Using the fluentd plugin for Azure Log Analytics

+OMS Log Analytics can be used to conveniently centralize logs across all container instances.
+This image includes a default configuration for fluentd that will capture the nginx access and error logs.

+To use the default configuration, just add the following App Settings to your Web App:

+  * OMSWORKSPACE_ID=my_oms_workspace_id
+  * OMSWORKSPACE_PRIMARY_KEY=my_oms_workspace_primary_key

+When the environment variable `APPSETTING_OMSWORKSPACE_ID` is detected, entrypoint.sh will add the default fluentd configuration to the services managed by supervisord.

 ## How to configure GIT Repo and Branch
 1. Create a Web App for Containers
 2. Add new App Settings